fugiebam dolorem, abiectionem, ignorantiam

 I suppose that my feelings toward the extreme right, often displaying fascist symbols openly, are perfectly understandable.
 On the other hand, the reasons of my distrust of the protesters may seem not so evident.
 What drew me away from them was a persistent impression of déjà vu.
 Another, much subtler form of oppression was implied in the very rituals of resistance, in the very gesture of taking off their shoes, in the very ostentation of their fragility and readiness for martyrdom, in the very expectation of being taken on award-winning photographs.

 I had already seen it all before I turned fifteen, as a crude reality and through artistic lens.
-In 1987, the whole mechanism has been depicted in the comedy Kingsajz by Juliusz Machulski.
+In 1987, the whole symbiotic mechanism of oppression-and-resistance was depicted in the comedy Kingsajz by Juliusz Machulski.
 The gnomes living in Szuflandia (Drawerland), a country located in an abandoned library catalogue hidden deep in the undergrounds of a Quaternary Research Institute, indulged in protesting against a tiny dictator.
 The fact that one of them was a chemist, rather than a typical 19th-century insurrectionist, introduced a significant trait of modernization into this Polish landscape in the undergrowth; we were missing such a modern approach in later times.
-Together with a fellow conspirator, Adaś, Olo strived to discover the Formula, enabling them to access the Kingsajz, the world of the fully grown.
+Together with a fellow conspirator, Adaś, Olo strive to discover the Formula, enabling them to access the Kingsajz, the world of the fully grown.
 That meant to break, at the same time, the official monopoly reserving to a narrow elite the privilege of drinking “Polo-Cockta” (a rather mysterious brew, sold in the communist Poland as a local ersatz of the western Coca-Cola), that in the movie had the property of transforming the dwarfs into "king-sized" people.

 Adaś and Olo presented an unmistakably Polish, Romantic mentality, conspiring against the tyrant and nurturing lofty dreams of freedom.
 There was certainly some greatness in a dwarf, especially at the moment when Olo, being asked: “What is this all about?” (“Ale o co tu chodzi?”), answered shortly: “It’s about freedom” (“O wolność”).
 In the genial interpretation of Jacek Chmielnik as Olo, the inflection given to the word was to assume, for a fraction of a second, all the past and present aspirations of the nation.
 The way Olo pronounced the word “freedom” contained the gist of the sublime concept in Polish culture.
 Yet there was also another unmistakably Polish trait in him, as he proudly expectorated on the executioner who was there to chop him with an egg cutter.
 Certainly, the spitting dwarfs in later times were rather on the side of popular classes supporting the new tiny tyranny, but I was under quite uncanny impression that they learned many of their gestures from a higher source.
 And what troubled me even more persistently was the feeling that there existed a symbiotic relationship between the dwarfs indulging in resistance and their tiny tyrants.
 As if they were partners in a game.